codatio/codat-docs/docs/core-concepts/companies.md

 Any forbidden characters will be removed from your company name.
 For example: `Example Company (Codat[1])` will be created as `Example Company Codat1`.
 :::

-## If you're supporting different types of customer...
+## If you're supporting different types of customers...

 You can use our *groups* feature and assign a company to one or more groups.
 You might choose to group companies based on the different products and services you provide, your internal team structures, different geographies, and more.